NakedFerret/NakedFerret.github.io/_posts/2014-02-26-webapi-indexeddb-part3.md

 ## Demo

 The demo does not take advantage of the key ranges, but it creates an index on the name property of the `Person` object.
-Try the [demo here (FXOS only)](/demos/17/) and find the source [here](https://github.com/NakedFerret/NakedFerret.github.io/tree/master/demos/17).
+Try the [demo here (Firefox OS only)](/demos/17/) and find the source [here](https://github.com/NakedFerret/NakedFerret.github.io/tree/master/demos/17).